iopipe/iopipe-newrelic-migration-faq/README.md

 ## Overview:

+We recently joined the New Relic Serverless team!

 If you’re currently using IOpipe to monitor and debug your AWS Lambda applications, our goal is to make the transition to New Relic Serverless as simple and efficient as possible.

 We've built a New Relic Lambda Layer with auto-instrumented observability with install instructions below [jumplink to section].